brainlife/docs/docs/tutorial/t1w-tutorial-practice.md

 1. All subject average and standard deviation for all the parcels (both left and right hemisphere) and measures reported from the app.
     * report these values in a table or .csv
-1. All subject average and standard deviation for all the parcels (both left and right hemisphere) and measures reported from the app.
+1. Identify the correlation (r) coefficient between the gray matter volumes of the the primary visual area (V1) and the precentral gyrus (M1).
-    * report these values in a table or .csv
+    * report coefficient and plot
-1. Identify the correlation (r) coefficient between the surface area of the hippocampus and the prefrontal cortex.
+1. Identify the correlation (r) coefficient between the vertex numbers of the somatosensory cortex (S1) and the prefrontal cortex.
     * report coefficient and plot
 1. Identify the correlation (r) coefficient between the white matter and gray matter volumes of both the left and righ hemispheres.
     * report coefficient and plot